funkhaus/wp-shopify/README.md

 ### Raw Line Item Data

 For most line item templating, it's easiest just to refer to the raw data.
-Here's a list of some of the most commonly used information:
+Here's some of the most commonly used information:

-* `image.src` - A URL to the preview image for the item.
 * `price` - The price of the product.
 * `quantity` - The quantity of this product in the cart.
 * `title` - The title of the product.